Freya Kemp

-Freya Grace Kemp (born 21 April 2005) is an English cricketer who currently plays for Sussex, Southern Vipers and Southern Brave.
+Freya Grace Kemp (born 21 April 2005) is an English cricketer who currently plays for Sussex and Southern Brave.
 An all-rounder, she plays as a left-arm medium bowler and left-handed batter.
 She made her international debut for the England women's cricket team in July 2022.
 At the end of the 2022 season, Kemp was voted the PCA Women's Young Player of the Year.

 Early life

 Kemp was born on 21 April 2005 in Westminster, Greater London.
 She attends Bede's School.

 Domestic career

 Kemp made her county debut in 2019, for Sussex against Nottinghamshire in the Women's Twenty20 Cup, in which she took 1/12 from 2 overs.
 She played four matches overall for the side in the competition.
 She next played for the side in the 2022 Women's Twenty20 Cup, scoring 131 runs and taking 4 wickets in 6 appearances.
 In the group semi-final, she made her maiden Twenty20 half-century against Surrey, scoring 53* from 27 deliveries.

 Kemp was named in the Southern Vipers squad for the 2020 Rachael Heyhoe Flint Trophy, but did not play a match for the side that season.
 She was moved to the side's Academy squad for the 2021 season.
 She was also included in the Southern Brave squad for the 2021 season of The Hundred, but did not play a match.
 She was again included in the Southern Brave squad for the 2022 season, as well as returning to the Southern Vipers squad.
 She made her debut for Southern Vipers on 14 May 2022, against North West Thunder in the Charlotte Edwards Cup, where she took 2/13 from her 4 overs.
 She went on to take 9 wickets for the Vipers in the Charlotte Edwards Cup, at an average of 17.66.
 She also played two matches for the side in the Rachael Heyhoe Flint Trophy, scoring 46 runs and taking one wicket.
 In The Hundred, she played all eight matches for Southern Brave, scoring 75 runs and taking one wicket.
 At the end of the 2022 season, Kemp was voted the PCA Women's Young Player of the Year, primarily for her performances for Southern Vipers and England.

+In 2023, she played 15 matches for Southern Vipers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, including scoring 211 runs at an average of 30.14 in the Rachael Heyhoe Flint Trophy.
+She also played nine matches for Southern Brave in The Hundred, with a top score of 41*.
+In 2024, she played 14 matches for Southern Vipers, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring two half-centuries.